 Balancing Competing Visions for Indo-Pacific Trade

-Join the National Bureau of Asian Research (NBR) on Wednesday, June 30, from 3:00 p.m. to 5:10 p.m.
-ET for a virtual discussion on the latest trends and policies in Indo-Pacific trade.
-The discussion will consider the implications of shifting trade and supply chain dynamics and examine how various countries in the region are responding.
+On, June 30, 2021, NBR held a virtual discussion on the latest trends and policies in Indo-Pacific trade.
+The discussion considered the implications of shifting trade and supply chain dynamics and examined how various countries in the region are responding.

 Michael Wills, The National Bureau of Asian Research

 Charles Boustany, The National Bureau of Asian Research